pletcher/greCy-pypi/README.md

 #### The apostrophe issue

-Unfortunaly, there is no consensus among the different internet projects that offer ancient Greek texts about how to represent the Ancient Greek apostrophe.
+Unfortunately, there is no consensus how to represent the Ancient Greek apostrophe.
 Modern Greek simply uses the regular apostrophe, but ancient texts available in Perseus and Perseus under Philologic use various unicode characters for the apostrophe.
-Instead of the apostrophe, we find the Greek koronis, modifier letter apostrophe, and right single quotation mark.
-Provisionally, I have opted to use modifier letter apostrophe in the corpus with which I trained the models.
-This means, that if you want the greCy models to properly handle the apostrophe you have to make sure that the Ancient Greek texts that you are processing use the modifier letter apostrophe **ʼ** (U+02BC ).
+Instead of the apostrophe, we find the 'Greek koronis', 'modifier letter apostrophe', and 'right single quotation mark.'
+Provisionally, I have opted to use 'modifier letter apostrophe' in the corpora with which I trained the models.
+This means that, if you want the greCy models to properly handle the apostrophe, you have to make sure that the Ancient Greek texts that you are processing use the modifier letter apostrophe **ʼ** (U+02BC ).
 Otherwise the models will fail to lemmatize and tag some words in your texts that ends with an 'apostrophe'.